xwarzee/personal-gen-ai/README.md

 # personal-gen-ai

+You will need to install aws-cli and terraform >= 1.5.7

 1/ Edit the *terraform.tfvars* file to select your instance region and add your SSH key name

 2/ Enter the following commands to provision your personal Gen AI using open WebUI and Ollama